-Probrand carried out a free Cyber Essentials assessment, which identified a number of ways the organisation could secure systems and processes.
+Probrand carried out a free Cyber Essentials assessment (now incorporated into our free cyber security capability assessment), which identified a number of ways the organisation could secure systems and processes.
 Probrand then implemented a number of cyber security measures and developed a series of data security policies to be adhered to by the charity’s staff.

 A review of the charity’s IT estate also resulted in a legacy email server, that had been experiencing capacity issues, being replaced by cloud-based Office 365 – a solution which was better suited to a highly mobile workforce.
 Instead of replacing servers in the charity’s regional offices, staff around the country are now supported by one main server at head office.
 The data on this server is protected by a cloud back-up solution.

 Windows-based computers were also rolled out, after it was discovered that staff had regularly encountered problems sending documents to local authorities from their Apple computers.

 Following these changes to The Children’s Family Trust’s IT security practices, the charity has been awarded the government’s Cyber Essentials accreditation.

 David said: “We are now a lot more confident in our security processes since Probrand took the lead and introduced new measures.
 There is of course a trade-off when it comes to the practicalities of how staff work.
 For instance, our computers now require us to re-enter passwords after a short period of inactivity but we see this as a necessity when our staff are frequently out and about.”